Jason Altmire: Affordable Care Act

+Subcommittee chairman

 From 2007 to 2010, he served as chairman of the House Small Business Subcommittee on Oversight and Investigation, during which time he took the lead in passing through the House his legislation to help small businesses acquire private capital investment.
 As chairman, he introduced legislation to assist small businesses affected by deployments of employees serving in the United States National Guard.
 The bill garnered widespread bipartisan support and was signed into law by President George W. Bush in 2008.